 Freemiums and free trials are specific SaaS business customer acquisition models that help you show the benefits of your product to your target audience.
 But before you decide whether to choose freemium or trial, let’s have a closer look at both.

-However, there are more options available, such as flat rate, usage-based, or feature-based.
+Beyond freemium and trials, consider flat rate, usage-based, or feature-based pricing.
 If you want to learn more about them, read our article on SaaS pricing models.
+The right model depends on your product's value metric, what scales with the customer's success.

 So, how do companies dare to risk and change pricing?
 The secret lies in testing.